Combinatorial Bounds in Distal Structures: Introduction

 \begin{thm*}[Theorem \ref{dimensioninduction}] Let $\mathcal{M}$ be a structure in which all finite sets $\Phi(x;y)$ of formulas with $\abs{x}=1$ admit a distal cell decomposition with $k$ parameters (see Definition \ref{def_param_exp}), and for some $d_0\in \N$, all finite sets $\Phi(x;y)$ of formulas with $\abs{x}=d_0$ admit distal cell decompositions of exponent at most $r$.
 Then all finite sets $\Phi(x;y)$ of formulas with $\abs{x}=d\geq d_0$ admit distal cell decompositions of exponent $k(d-d_0)+r$. \end{thm*}

 In sections \ref{omin}, \ref{pres}, \ref{qpaff}, and \ref{qpmac}, we prove upper bounds on the exponents of distal cell decompositions in weakly $o$-minimal structures, as well as the field $\Q_p$ and its linear reduct.
-Those results are summarized in this table, in contrast with the best-known bounds for the Dual VC density.
-In all these cases, the distal density given is the exponent of a particular distal cell decomposition:
+Those results are summarized and contrasted with the best-known bounds for the dual VC density, in the following theorem: \begin{thm} Let $\mathcal{M}$ be a structure from the first column of this table.
+Then any formula $\phi(x;y)$ has dual VC density bounded by the corresponding value in the second column, and admits a distal cell decomposition with exponent bounded by the value in the third column.
+Thus also its distal density is bounded by the value in the third column.